1 - 20 of 104 items matching your search:

 Project | Jan - Jun 2000

 A review of the Africa project implemented by the Centre for Conflict Resolution.
-The project focuses on conflict resolution in several African ...
+The project focuses on conflict resolution in several African countries. ...

 Complex realities and astute actors: Sudanese women's activism and UN Security Council Resolution 1325